beezy-dev/verbose-couscous/docs/community/k8s-secrets.md

-# Keep your Secrets secret!
+# keep your secrets secret!

 <!-- ## Foreword by